 - D. General and Specific Prohibitions.
-The permittee must ensure that no IU violates any of the general or specific standards.
-If an IU is found violating a general or specific standard the permittee must notify the Director within 24 hours of the event.
+The Permittee must ensure that no IU violates any of the general or specific standards.
+If an IU is found violating a general or specific standard the Permittee must notify the Director within 24 hours of the event.
 The general prohibitions and the specific prohibitions apply to each User introducing pollutants into a POTW whether or not the User is subject to other Pretreatment Standards or any national, State or local Pretreatment Requirements. - 1.
 General prohibition Standards.
 A User may not introduce into a POTW any pollutant(s) which cause Pass Through or Interference. - 2.
 Specific Prohibited Standards.
-Developed pursuant to Section 307 of the Clean Water Act of 1987, Specific Prohibited Standards require that under no circumstances shall the Permittee allow introduction of the following pollutants into the waste treatment system from any User (40 C.F.R. § 403.5): - a.
-Pollutants which create a fire or explosion hazard in the publicly owned treatment POTW, including, but not limited to, waste-streams with a closed cup flashpoint of less than 140°F (60°C); - b.
+Developed pursuant to Section 307 of the Clean Water Act of 1987 require that under no circumstances shall the Permittee allow introduction of the following pollutants into the waste treatment system from any User (40 CFR 403.5): - a.
+Pollutants which create a fire or explosion hazard in the POTW, including, but not limited to, waste-streams with a closed cup flashpoint of less than 140°F (60°C); - b.
 Pollutants, which will cause corrosive structural damage to the POTW, but in no case, discharges with a pH lower than 5.0; - c.
 Solid or viscous pollutants in amounts which will cause obstruction to the flow in the POTW resulting in Interference; - d.
 Any pollutant, including oxygen demanding pollutants (BOD, etc.) released in a discharge at such volume or strength as to cause Interference in the POTW; - e.
 Heat in amounts, which will inhibit biological activity in the POTW, resulting in Interference, but in no case, heat in such quantities that the influent to the sewage treatment works exceeds 104°F (40°C); - f.
 Petroleum oil, non-biodegradable cutting oil, or products of mineral oil origin in amounts that will cause Interference or Pass Through; - g.
 Pollutants which result in the presence of toxic gases, vapor, or fumes within the POTW in a quantity that may cause worker health or safety problems; or, - h.
 Any trucked or hauled pollutants, except at discharge points designated by the POTW. - i.
 Any pollutant that causes Pass Through or Interference at the POTW. - j.
-Any prohibited standard which the permittee has adopted in an ordinance or rule to control IU discharge to the POTW. - 3.
-In addition to the general and specific limitations expressed above, more specific pretreatment limitations have been and will be promulgated for specific industrial categories under Section 307 of the Clean Water Act of 1987 as amended.
-(See 40 C.F.R.
-Subchapter N, Parts 400 through 500 for specific information).
+Any prohibited standard which the Permittee has adopted in an ordinance or rule to control IU discharge to the POTW. - 3.
+In addition to the general and specific limitations expressed above, more specific pretreatment limitations have been and will be promulgated for specific industrial categories under Section 307 of the Clean Water Act of 1987 as amended (See 40 CFR, Subchapter N, Parts 400 through 500, for specific information). - E. Significant Industrial Users Discharging to the POTW.
+The Permittee shall provide adequate notice to the Director and the Division of Water Quality Pretreatment Coordinator of;

-PART II DISCHARGE PERMIT NO. UT0025097 PRETREATMENT
+PART II DISCHARGE PERMIT NO. UT0025224 PRETREATMENT